An Easier, more comfortable

 - At home

-Rhinoswab is a safe alternative to standard of care swabs1
+Rhinoswab is a safe alternative to traditional swabs1

 - There have been no adverse outcomes associated with Rhinoswab to date, other than occasional light nasal spotting when the swab is removed1